Der-Floh/Flappy-Bird-Windows/README.md

 SaveScore=true              ; Whether the game score should be saved (true or false) SavedScoresMax=1000         ; The maximum amount of saved scores before old ones get deleted (any integer value)
 ```
+*Yes 0 or negative numbers work ... in theory...*